WORJ-FM 107.7

 courtesy of June Myers

-At 10 PM on Friday, February 19,1981 "Zeta 7" changed from it's rock roots for easy listening.
+At 10 PM on Friday, February 19,1981 "Zeta 7" changed from it's rock roots to easy listening.
 The disc jockeys cried, and loyal listeners turned their Zeta 7 license plates upside down in protest.
 That was the day WORJ became WJYO for the "Joy of Orlando".
 WORJ would move from rock to the sounds of Barbara Streisand, Neil Diamond, etc.

-On his last morning show Thom Robinson asked listeners to memorialize "Zeta7" by turning their license plates upside down on their cars.
-Program director, David Sousa, recalls "Zeta 7"'s last hours.
+alls "Zeta 7"'s last hours.
 "It was probably the most terrible day of my life.
 That was my radio station ...my flesh and blood.
 It was my child and it had to be shot.
 We had one bad rating book and management pulled the plug on "Zeta 7".

 WORJ Personalities